-Serie A has sanctions procedures but the criteria for applying them are so specific (such as the whole stadium must be able to hear the abuse), they are hardly ever used.
+Serie A has sanctions procedures but the criteria for applying them (such as the whole stadium must be able to hear the abuse) means they are hardly ever used.

-And when they are, the penalty is suspended so fines only apply in the event of a second offence.
-“It is just ridiculous,” says Valeri.
+“It is just ridiculous,” according to Valeri.
 “The result is racism is never punished.”

 Another problem is that although Italy has strong legislation covering racial abuse, the law requires positive identification of the individuals involved, and clubs cannot be held responsible for failing to identify perpetrators.

-Valeri says this is partly about clubs’ fear of alienating their most fervent fans, but broader cultural and political questions also shape attitudes in a specifically Italian way.
+Valeri says clubs’ fear is alienating their most hardcore fans, even if they have extremist or even criminal affiliations.
+And broader cultural and political influences also shape attitudes.

 – Stadium to streets –

-“Within Italian football there is no anti-racism movement and other anti-racism associations don’t take any interest in football,” says Valeri.
+“Within Italian football there is no anti-racism movement and other anti-racism associations don’t take any interest in football,” said Valeri.

-This leaves anyone who takes a stand isolated, as happened to the country’s most prominent black player, Mario Balotelli.
+This leaves anyone who takes a stand isolated, as happened to the country’s most prominent black player, Mario Balotelli, he argued.

 “In Italy anti-racism is not everyone’s battle.
 If you say you are against racism, you risk people saying maybe you’re a communist.”

-Mainstream Italian politicians are reluctant to take a stand for fear of being seen as not appreciating voters’ worries about the arrival of more than half a million mainly African migrants in Italy in the last three years.
+Mainstream Italian politicians are reluctant to take a stand for fear of being seen as not appreciating voters’ worries about the arrival of more than half a million mainly African migrants in three years.

 “Today, talking about racism means losing votes,” said Valeri.